rcolest/TigerTix/README.txt

 How To Run/Test App:
 1.
-Open a terminal in the backend folder and enter:
+Open a terminal in backend/client-service and enter: node server.js
->node server.js

 2.
 Open a new terminal in the frontend folder and enter: